deutschebank/fluxnova-docs-manual/content/reference/bpmn20/gateways/inclusive-gateway.md

 Note that an inclusive gateway does not need to be 'balanced' (i.e., a matching number of incoming/outgoing sequence flows for corresponding inclusive gateways).
 An inclusive gateway will simply wait for all incoming sequence flows and create a concurrent path of execution for each outgoing sequence flow, not influenced by other constructs in the process model.

-# Flowave-specific behavior
+# Fluxnova-specific behavior

-Note that in Flowave's implementation of the inclusive gateway, the following holds:
+Note that in Fluxnova's implementation of the inclusive gateway, the following holds:

 * If the join waits for a token, but that token takes a different turn in the process so that it can no longer reach the join (e.g. because of a boundary event interrupting